-We often wish to study not merely a single variable, but rather the relation between two variables - categorical or quantitative - as these are realized on a range of individuals.
+We often wish to study not merely a single variable, but rather the relation between two variables as these are realized on a range of individuals.
+We begin with case of nonnumeric variables.

-no numeric var. race and hair color, sex/gender and word choice, syndrome (e.g., Broca's) and symptom (e.g. pronunciation)
+no numeric var. race and hair color,

+sex/gender and word choice,

-methods to visualize/analyse relations between categorical variables:
+syndrome (e.g., Broca's) and symptom (e.g. pronunciation) methods to study realtions between nonnumeric variables: